-There are so many strategies that we learn to teach reading comprehension but in this post, I share my favorite reading intervention that helps struggling readers improve their reading comprehension.
+There are so many strategies that we learn to teach reading comprehension but in this post, I share my favorite visualizing reading strategy that helps struggling readers improve their reading comprehension: visualization with structure words.

-This is the foundation of the extremely successful reading program Lindamood-Bell Visualizing & Verbalizing.
+This visualizing reading strategy is the foundation of the extremely successful reading program Lindamood-Bell Visualizing & Verbalizing.
 It is the most effective reading intervention I have used to improve reading comprehension in struggling readers.

 Why many children struggle with reading comprehension

 Most of us are not explicitly taught the one reading comprehension strategy that is proven to work best.